This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 This thick and creamy New England Clam Chowder is hearty, and will stick to your ribs!
 Perfect for cooler temperatures, and super easy to make.

-I made this one afternoon ready for when the husband walked in the door.
+I made this for the first time one afternoon ready for when the husband walked in the door.
 I had to rush out and run an errand when he got home, and 5 minutes later I got a text saying “that bowl is mine, right?”.

-This is SO easy to make.
-Just chop your veggies, simmer them in the juice you drain from the clams (I don’t live near the sea, fresh ones are out of the question for us), and make the creamy soup base.
+- This is so easy to make.
+Just chop your veggies, simmer them in the juice you drain from the tender clams (I don’t live near the sea, fresh ones are out of the question for us), and make the creamy soup base.
 Combine it all together, and top with bacon.